skyf0l/NcEnc/README.md

-# netcat-encryption
+# NcEnc

-Encrypt your netcat traffic with openssl
+Netcat wrapper to encrypt network traffic with openssl.